blutorange/primefaces-monaco/README.md

             // if the library was loaded or reloaded. if (!wasLibLoaded) return;

-            // Load all typescript definitions files and add register them with the editor. const fetched = typescriptDefinitionFiles.map(file =>
+            // Load all typescript definitions files from the network const fetched = typescriptDefinitionFiles.map(file =>
                 fetch(file)
                     .then(response => response.text())
                     .then(text => ({text, file}))
             );
-            return Promise.all(fetched)
+            // Loop over all loaded definition files and add them to the editor. return Promise.all(fetched)
                 .then(defs => defs.forEach(def => {
                     monaco.languages.typescript.javascriptDefaults.addExtraLib(def.text, def.file)